Curriculum Overview

 Parliament

-Middle School's advisory program, called Parliament (which is the name for a gathering of Owls), are small group forums where students build relationships with teachers and each other, discuss what it means to be a community, reinforce the school's values, and promote character education.
-Students gather daily in Parliament, and the weekly schedule may include a Middle School assembly, grade-level class meeting, activities and values lessons, and screen-free fun Fridays.
+Middle School's advisory program, called Parliament (a gathering of owls), are small group forums where students build relationships with teachers and each other, reinforce the school's values, and promote character education.
+Students gather daily in Parliament, and the weekly schedule may include an assembly, grade-level class meeting, activities and values lessons, and Fun Fridays.

 Service Learning